Micro innovation grants

 This summer, CBC/Radio-Canada will curate and feature a special selection of funded projects on one of its digital platforms and provide an online home to all selected projects on a dedicated website, where appropriate and technologically feasible.
 Those who are interested in being considered for this opportunity will need to indicate that they grant the Canada Council permission to share their application, if successful, with CBC/Radio-Canada and to grant a license to CBC/Radio-Canada to house the project on a dedicated website.
 Applicants will retain full control over their intellectual property.

 Any funded project with a public URL can be featured on CBC/Radio-Canada’s Digital Originals site, whether it is hosted on a website or a social network.
 CBC/Radio-Canada will also curate and host a selection of projects directly on its website.
 These must be delivered as any combination of text, images, video and audio (detailed technical and delivery specifications to be shared in the notification of results).
 Interactive, virtual reality (VR), augmented reality (AR) and live projects will not be eligible for inclusion for hosting by CBC/Radio-Canada but may be featured on the CBC/Radio-Canada’s Digital Originals site.
 All hosted projects regardless of medium must at a minimum include a short description/artist statement, an image and an artist bio.

-The Canada Council for the Arts will fund and administer the competition, and provide successful applicants with micro innovation grants of up to $5000 each.
-The Canada Council is investing $1M in Digital Originals.
+The Canada Council for the Arts funded and administered the competition, and provided successful applicants with micro innovation grants of up to $5000 each.
+The Canada Council invested $5.2M in Digital Originals.

 CBC/Radio-Canada will house funded projects on a dedicated website and will also curate and feature approximately 20 selected projects on at least one of its digital platforms.
 These platforms may include cbc.ca, CBC Gem, tou.tv, ici.radio-canada.ca, and CBC or Radio-Canada branded YouTube.